neuralfog/elemix/README.md

 ## Reactivity

 There is no virtual DOM.
-Rendering is handled by [elemix-renderer](https://github.com/neuralfog/elemix-renderer) which performs direct DOM mutations.
+The renderer performs direct DOM mutations via tagged template literals and hole-based diffing.
 Elemix uses a pub/sub model built on JS proxies.
 State objects are wrapped in a `Proxy` that intercepts property mutations.
 When a value is set, the proxy notifies all subscribed components, triggering a re-render.
 Nested objects are lazily wrapped in proxies on access, so deep mutations are also reactive.
 Components subscribe automatically when using `@state()` or `signals`.

 Render scheduling is batched via `setTimeout(0)` — multiple state mutations in the same synchronous frame are coalesced into a single render.
 Once a render is scheduled, further mutations are locked until the next microtask, preventing redundant DOM updates.